Satish-A-Wadekar/GoogleCharts-Renderer/README.md

 _Scope.DataTable = null;
 ```

-> plugin always expect RAW JSON data. so every time it convert raw json data into Google Datatables Format. but if in case you are passing Google Datatables directly then you need to tell the plugin explicitly to By-Pass convertion process as require data formate is going to pass directly.
+> plugin always expect RAW JSON data. so every time it convert raw json data into Google Datatables Format. but if in case you are passing Google Datatables directly then you need to tell the plugin explicitly to By-Pass convertion process, as require data formate is going to pass directly.
 ```
 /// <field name='ByPassConvertToDataTable' type='Object'>
 /// This will contains google Visualization DataTable data.<br />